 Veeam Backup for Google Cloud creates incremental backups based on the Veeam proprietary filtering mechanism that filters out unchanged data blocks by calculating a checksum for every block.
 The Google Cloud changed block tracking (CBT) mechanism that would allow tracking changed blocks of data and would increase the efficiency of incremental backups is not implemented at the moment.

 Full and incremental backups act as restore points for backed-up instances that let you roll back instance data to the necessary state.
 To recover an instance to a specific point in time, the chain of backups created for the instance must contain a full backup and a set of incremental backups dependent on the full backup.

-If some backup in the standard backup chain is missing, you will not be able to roll back to the necessary state.
+If some backup in the regular backup chain is missing, you will not be able to roll back to the necessary state.
 For this reason, you must not delete individual backups from the backup repository manually.
-Instead, you must specify retention policy settings that will let you maintain the necessary number of backups in the backup repository.
+Instead, you must specify retention policy settings that will let you maintain the necessary number of backups in the repository.
 For more information, see Retention Policy for Backups.

 Cloud SQL Backup Chain